mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Evaluation

-Providing support for the most popular communication protocols allows Wink to connect with almost any device a user can purchase.
-This makes them more attractive to consumers.
+Providing support for the most popular communication protocols allows Wink to connect with almost any device a user can purchase, making them an attractive option to consumers.
+This is a feature that we hope to mimic, although not to the full extent of Wink.
+Specifically, the methods of connecting devices from any manufacturer will likely be useful to us for this project.

 ### References